-In the event of inclement weather, we have the facilities to hold this course indoors.
-During the first program we ran, we switched back and forth between outdoor venues and our large new maintenance building.
+In the event of inclement weather, we do have the facilities to hold this course in doors.
+During the first program we ran, we switched back and forth between outdoor venues and our new large maintenance building.

 While participating in the program, you will stay in the antebellum plantation house, “Arlington House,” or for those wanting private rooms, there are other housing options at Montpelier and at local B&Bs.